egorelik93/PLBlog/NewLang.md

 The other borrowed reference types are just synonyms for specific cases of this. `&in A` is `&tmut A/()`, and `&out A` is `&tmut ()/A`.

-We can also abbreviate `&tmut A/A` as `&tmut A`.
-This type is for the most part the same as `&mut A`, but it carries a key difference.
-That key difference means that we cannot turn an `&mut A` into an `&tmut A` and temporarily write a different type into it.
-The issue is with how `&tmut` interacts with unwinding or any sort of diverging effect.
-With `&mut`, because the type never changes there is no question of what type needs to be unwound.
-We can just drop the `&mut` and then unwinding `Pinned<A>` as `A` is type-safe (whether that is logically safe is something only the user can answer).
-With `&tmut` though, we need to be very careful; we cannot just drop the reference.
-Furthermore, because the type can change, we have no way of actually knowing what type is present when we try to unwind the associated `Pinned<A>`.
-Only the reference knows what the current type is, so we have no choice but to give it responsibility for unwinding its current value.
-However, that creates another problem - if a panic occurs after an `tmut A/A` is dropped but before the borrow ends, possibly because it was dropped in another function, there is no reference available for us to unwind, only the `Pinned` value.
-Somehow, NewLang has to know whether or not the value inside `Pinned` was already unwound, and act accordingly.
-This is not something can be determined statically.
-For this reason, `&tmut A/B` cannot just be a simple pointer; it needs to also carry some information about how to let the runtime know that the pointed value is being unwound.

-Strictly speaking, `&tmut A` does not actually require this in order to be safe - in fact, for the longest time there was no separate `&tmut`; I was just using `&mut A/B`, and more recently distinguishing between `&mut A/A` and `&mut A`.
-However, the change in size and capabilities is too confusing to not have some clearer means of distinguishing them.
-Any `&tmut A/B` can itself be borrowed as `&mut A`, so this is my current answer.
-Methods that mutate a borrowed value but are not overly concerned about panics can probably continue to use `&mut`.

 We can now define NewLang's version of `Drop`:

 ```